FrankDocu/Lichess-Development-Onboarding/Username-policy.md

 If a username is deemed inappropriate, the user account should be closed.
 Adding a shadowban before closing the account, will ensure that the email address can't be used to create a new account.

-In general, **a username chosen with the intent of generating emotional reactions**, is bad.
+In general, **a username chosen with the intent of generating negative emotional reactions**, is bad.
 This includes:

 * Usernames with highly offensive/sensitive topics, e.g. race, gender, sexuality
 * Usernames with sexual references